Fiona-jet/FirebaseAssignment/README.md

 This project is an iOS app developed using *Swift*, with Firebase integration.
 The app includes functionalities such as user signup and a list view to display data.

-## Features

-1. *User Signup*:
-   - Users can create an account using their email and password.
-   - Passwords are securely stored using Firebase Authentication.

-2. *List View*:
-   - Displays a list of items retrieved from Firebase Realtime Database or Firestore.
-   - Items update dynamically with database changes.

 ================================================================================================######## [ 2007089 ]   #######